 Getting started

-The name ‘A Dutch Stitcher Design’ comes from my YouTube channel, where I have been sharing my passion for needlework for almost three years with a very international community of stitchers… cross stitchers mostly.
+The name ‘A Dutch Stitcher Design’ comes from my first YouTube channel, where I have been sharing my passion for needlework for almost three years with a very international community of stitchers… cross stitchers mostly.
 It seemed fitting that my first entrepreneurial steps were into cross stitch design and reproduction.
 It led to an Etsy shop where I sell my cross stitch designs all over the world.
-It led to making a reproduction of a 200 year old design at a Dutch museum, and it led to many heartwarming connections with a tight knit group of avid international stitchers.
+And it also led to making a reproduction of a 200 year old design at a Dutch museum (with a second one in the making), and to many heartwarming connections with a tight knit group of avid international stitchers.

-Then I wanted to expand my needlework skills and so I ended up at the Dutch Couture Academy, delving into haute couture embroidery.
+But I wanted to expand my needlework skills and so I ended up at the Dutch Couture Academy, delving into haute couture embroidery.
 And not just that.
 The course focuses not only on techniques with a needle, but also on how to design and on entrepreneurial ambitions.
 It gave me the tools to come up with a business that is close to my heart: thrifting second-hand clothes, upcycling them with hand embroidery, and selling them as one-of-a-kind garments.
 I love it.
-I love thirfting, I love designing and embroidering and the business side of things…. well, let’s just say I will get better at that with time ;).
+I love thirfting, I love designing and embroidering.
+As for the the business side of things…. well, let’s just say I will get better at that with time ;).
 So please have look at my new website where you can browse the first items in my shop, or you can contact me if you would like for one of your own clothing items to be upcycled with hand embroidery.
 It can give any garment a completely different look and we can work together to create a design that fully resembles you.
-And if you wish to pick up a needle and get started then do check out my Etsy shop.
-Plenty designs that can give you a chance to give it a go.
+And if you wish to just pick up a needle of your own and get started, then do check out my Etsy shop.
+Plenty designs to get you started!

 If you have any advice for me, as a starting creative entrepreneur I am all ears.
 If you have any questions please get in touch!